dansomrob/dansomrob.github.io/hidden.md

 The role of president for jitsu is great.
 I want to be the best president for quite a few years.

+> "Sometimes you do have to fight.
+Where that’s true, you should fight and win.
+There is no middle ground: either don’t throw any punches, or strike hard and end it quickly.
+Thiel

 #### Lacrosse

 There is lots of popular chit-chat about habits that are good for you (gym, etc.).
 However more fundamental is changing your personality.